Oceanside Personal Injury

 The statute of limitations

 Every state has a period of time within which an injured person must file a lawsuit against the person or entity that they claim to be responsible for their injuries.
 That’s known as a statute of limitations.
 In California, the statute of limitations for a person who has been injured as a result of the negligence of somebody else is two years from the date of the accident.
 If you fail to file your lawsuit within that time, it’s highly likely that you’ll be forever barred from proceeding.
-Note that in medical malpractice cases, the statute of limitations is three years from the date of injury.
 Most people don’t realize it, but if you’re going to sue a governmental entity for personal injury, you’re required to serve an administrative claim with the governmental office that you intend to sue within six months of the date that you were injured.
 Failure to timely file that claim will likely bar you from proceeding further.